xxRockOnxx/obs-fb-live-comments/README.md

 - Test in Graph Explorer if you can retrieve your Live Video's info.
 If you can then proceed to the next step.

-- edit `index.html` with notepad or any editor of your choice and replace the `videoId` and `accessToken` variables in the `script` part
+- Replace `video_id` and `access_token` in the following link: https://obs-fb-live-comments.web.app?video_id=0987654321&access_token=abc123

-- In OBS, you can add this html file in a Browser source
+- In OBS, add the link above as your browser source.

 ## Contributing